CraezyDud/hlsdk-xash3d-wsa/README.md

 Half-Life SDK for Xash3D & GoldSource with some more fixes and additions.

+[!!My changes are only on the master, bshift and opfor branch!!]

 ## How to build

 ### CMake as most universal way